What is Refinancing

-- Lower monthly mortgage payments
+- Lower your monthly mortgage payment

 - Consolidate debt

-- Cancel mortgage insurance payments
+- Cancel mortgage insurance premiums